 Our team delivered the world’s first remote handling equipment to operate inside a nuclear fusion reactor.
-The company was started by a group of uniquely-skilled engineers so that they could keep working together to solve engineering problems.
+The company was founded by a group of uniquely-skilled engineers so that they could keep working together to solve engineering problems.
 From that small group of individuals we developed into a limited company with state-of-the-art facilities.
-Now, we are growing, to increase our capacity for large scale projects and framework partnerships.
-Nuclear waste specialist Kurion acquired Oxford Technologies in 2015, and the whole entity was acquired by French conglomerate Veolia in April 2016.
-Oxford Technologies Ltd is a wholly owned subsidiary of Veolia Nuclear Solutions.
+Now, part of the Veolia Group, we are growing and have increased our capacity for large scale projects and framework partnerships.

 We solve problems.
 Sometimes the only way to find a solution is to make something new: we are innovative out of necessity.
 We build nothing less, and nothing more, than that which is fit for purpose (keep it simple, stupid).Capabilities